kinskiwu/kinskiwu/README.md

 ## Hi there, I'm Kinski 🙋🏻‍♀️

-> ### I'm a Software Engineer with a zeal for automation and crafting dynamic apps, I excel in TypeScript, React, Node.js, and SQL databases.
+> ### I'm a Software Engineer with a zeal for automation and crafting dynamic apps.
 My drive to automate and innovate transforms complex challenges into streamlined, user-friendly solutions.

 > ### Outside of software engineering, I enjoy hanging upside down from an aerial apparatus to explore the world from a unique perspective 🤸🏻‍♀️, hiking in Mount Kurama in Kyoto in search of the mystical Tengu 👺, and finding solace in solving puzzles on artificial rock formations. 🧗🏻‍♀️